SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/0-RuntimeSystemOverview/runtime.md

 Critical paths give an idea of dependencies between chapters.
 Typical critical paths are the ones to get into the JIT compiler or the memory manager.
-Peripheral chapters explain _optional(?)_ concepts and details, that extend your knowledge in an orthogonal way.
+Peripheral chapters explain concepts and details that extend your knowledge in an orthogonal way.
 This is for example the case of the VM debugging support and block closures.

 Of course, feel free to read them in any order you may like.